AN OASIS OF CALM AWAY FROM OUR SOMETIMES HECTIC CITY

 Steven's work combines the best techniques from his sports and Ayurvedic experience, into a remedial and holistic practice.

-From March 2018, Sports Massage Treatments or a 'classic' Loop massage with Steven are available on Thursday mornings and Friday afternoons.
+Sports Massage Treatments or a 'classic' Loop massage with Steven are available on Thursday mornings and Friday afternoons.
 Steve is a member of the ISRM.